 A keyword is what someone types into a search engine, for example, “Portland massage” to find a massage therapist in Portland.
 Do a little keyword research to find out what your potential clients are looking for.
 While keywords are useful, don’t go overboard.
 If you use a keyword too frequently on a page, the search engines might think you’re keyword stuffing and penalize your site.

 The worse thing you can have (other than no website) is a “brochure” website.
 That’s a site that contains maybe four or five pages of information that would typically appear in a printed brochure.
 Of course, you need the About page, Services Offered page, and Location page.
-But what you really want to do is show people you know your field by providing highly informative articles about your area of specialty.
+But what you really want to do is show people you know your field by providing highly informative articles about your specialty.

 For example, if you offer sports massage, a website filled with